webmin/webmin.com/content/security.md

   requests by clients disable this at **Webmin ⇾ Webmin Configuration ⇾ IP Access Control** page using **Trust level for proxy headers** option.

-  > Thanks to Tatsu Taki from JPCERT/CC for reporting this.
+  > Thanks to Keigo YAMAZAKI from LAC Co., Ltd. for reporting this.

 ### Webmin 2.105 and below [April 15, 2024]
 #### Privilege escalation by non-root users [CVE-2024-12828]